kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 The ``--repository-server`` flag is used to provide the reference to the repository server CR created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
-As the CR contains the details related to the Kopia repository server and the associated secrets, the blueprint can access these details using template parameters.
-This enables the blueprint to execute backup operation using the Kopia repository server.
+As the CR contains details related to the Kopia repository server and the associated secrets, the blueprint can access these details using template parameters.
+This enables the blueprint to execute backup operations using the Kopia repository server.

 .. code-block:: bash